 A delicious, modern Rioja that's smooth and fragrant, brimming with ripe berry fruit, spicy oak and delightfully earthy tannins.
 It's a joy to drink on its own but equally works incredibly well with richer dishes.

-The term Corriente was used in Spain in the early 20th century to describe good, approachable everyday wines drunk by ordinary people, that reflect their region.
-Our Corriente is smooth and fragrant, combining berries, spicy oak and earthy tannins, it makes an excellent food wine.
+The name 'Corriente' comes from a word used in Spain during the early 20th century to describe good, approachable everyday wines drunk by ordinary people, that reflect their region.
+This Rioja is the perfect reflection of that sentiment.

 Telmo Rodriguez is one of Spain’s brightest winemaking talents.
 He established Compañia de Vinos Telmo Rodriguez in 1994 to shine a light on notable vineyards throughout Spain planted with native grape varieties.
 In 1998, while working at his family winery Remelluri in Rioja Alavesa, he started to buy old vineyards around the town of Lanciego.
 This was the catalyst for Bodega Lanzaga.

 The aim is to rediscover the ‘true’ historic taste of Rioja that he believes can only be achieved from the best sites.
 “We respect the capacity of generations of vine growers who observed these places and recognised their value”.
 Telmo is a vocal advocate for the potential of Spanish wine, believing it should sit at the table with the best of Burgundy and Bordeaux.